- What are the seven summits?

 What is the difference between the Seven Summits and the Seven Highest Mountains?

 Seven Summits represent the highest mountain on each continent.
 The seven highest mountains in the world are all located in the Himalayan mountain range.
-The table below displays all the highest mountains in the Himalayan mountain range.
+The table below lists the highest mountains in the Himalayas.

-9 great facts about Seven Summits of the world
+9 great facts about the Seven Summits of the world

 - The first person to climb all seven summits was Richard Bass in 1985

-- Mount Kilimanjaro is only highest free-standing mountain of all the seven summits
+- Mount Kilimanjaro is the highest free-standing mountain of all the seven summits

 - The youngest person to date to climb all seven summits was a 13-year-old boy.